Voyz/databay/docs/source/extending/extending_outlets.rst

         def push(self, records, update):
             for record in records:
-                if 'should_print' in record.metadata and record.metadata['should_print'] == True:
-                    print(f'Record data: {record.payload} with metadata: {record.metadata}')
+                if record.metadata.get('should_print', False):
+                    print(record.payload)

 By default a copy of records is provided to outlets in order to prevent accidental data corruption.
-You can disable this mechanism by passing :code:`copy_records=False` when constructing a link, in which case same list will be provided to all outlets.
+You can disable this mechanism by passing :code:`copy_records=False` when constructing a link, in which case same :any:`list` will be provided to all outlets.
 Ensure you aren't modifying the records or their underlying data in your :any:`Outlet.push` method.

 Metadata
 ^^^^^^^^

 Your outlet can be built to behave differently depending on the metadata carried by the records.
 Metadata is attached to each record when inlets produce data.

+.. todo: create a simple example of usage without using advanced keys

+.. todo: make this the stuff below a separate section about being responsible and creating right keys

 When creating an outlet it is up to you to ensure the expected metadata and its effects are clearly documented.
 To prevent name clashes between various outlets' metadata, it is recommended to include outlet name in the keys expected by your outlet.

 .. rst-class:: mb-s
 Incorrect: